BnDLett/mlog_compiler/README.md

 that a breaking change has not been implemented.

 ### patch
-A patch, bug fix, or insignificant feature was added.
+A patch, bug fix, or insignificant change was added.
 This should never include any non-backwards-compatible changes that will affect source code.
 With that said, you can freely upgrade patch version without worry about breaking changes to the syntax of the language.